WinkPay POS Integration

 WinkPaySdk.Config(

-envFileContent: String? = null,
+clientId: String? = null,

-sdkEnvironment: String = "stage",
+sdkEnvironment: String = "stage", // "qa" | "stage" | "prod"

-useNativeUi: Boolean = false,
+palmMfaEnabled: Boolean = true,

 enableHttpsServer: Boolean = false,